alexa-js/alexa-app/README.md

 // check if the intent is confirmed
 Boolean request.isConfirmed()

-// return the Dialogue object
+// return the Dialog object
-Dialogue request.getDialogue()
+Dialog request.getDialog()

 // check if you can use session (read or write) Boolean request.hasSession()